colson28195/Hearing-Loss-Prediction-Project/documents/proposal.md

 ![mock_tool_ui](https://raw.githubusercontent.com/danielchegwidden/tytonidae-tympanometry/dev-ar/anitha/images/tyty_web_app_ui.JPG?token=AT422D7YNYJPINUD7YFL2M3BDWW2I)

-2. Code repository hosted on Github, which can be utilised for future development purposes
+2. A code repository hosted on Github, which can be utilised for future development purposes

-3. Final Report that summaries the data characteristics and methods used in the tool
+3. A report that summaries the data characteristics and methods used in the tool

 ### Project timeline for the client
 - GANTT chart for the client includes progress of the project, client meetings and milestones.